 If you’ve never heard of Peloton before, simply put, they’re a fitness tech company that has taken the world of home exercise by storm.
 They hit the scene in 2012 and deliver a “fully engaging experience with the technology to make every workout effective, and the social connection to make every workout addicting.”

 In addition to studios where you can exercise with others in group fitness classes live, they also sell the Peloton bike at their retail showrooms and online.
 It’s a little over a $2k investment (if you’re serious about your cycling, it’s worth it IMHO) and is a souped up stationery bike with all the bells and whistles including a screen that hooks up to the app I’m reviewing here.
 It’s niiiiiice.

 (If you want to know more about the Peloton bike, you can check it out here.
-I have zero first-hand experience with their bike, so the rest of this post is focused on the Peloton app review, specifically cycling.
-But I must say, their bike looks flippin’ fantastic.
-I’m sold and I’ve never even tried it.)
+I have only used the bike once in a showroom, so the rest of this post is focused on the Peloton app review, specifically cycling.)

 Here’s what the Peloton app is all about